-AT&T, T-Mobile and Verizon to offer BlackBerry 10 devices, RIM CMO says six handsets coming in 2013Alex Wagner - Deputy Managing Editor, News Desk
+AT&T, T-Mobile and Verizon to offer BlackBerry 10 devices, RIM CMO says six handsets coming in 2013Alex Wagner - Editorial Director of News and Content

 We're now just three weeks away from RIM's big BlackBerry 10 launch event, and today there's some good news concerning the platform for customers on three of the top four U.S. carriers.
 Executives from AT&T, T-Mobile and Verizon have all confirmed to Reuters that their respective operator will carry BlackBerry 10 products.
 AT&T CMO David Christopher said that the big blue operator plans to support BlackBerry 10, with handset exec Jeff Bradley adding that "It's logical to expect our current (BlackBerry) customers will have the best BlackBerry devices to choose from in the future."